MP-Gadget/MP-Gadget/excursionset_rundown.md

 ##Notes:

 *new parameters:
-..*ExcursionSetFlag : 0 or 1 to disable/enable the excursion set
+..*ExcursionSetReionOn : 0 or 1 to disable/enable the excursion set
 ..*ExcursionSetZStop : redshift at which the cooling code reverts to global ionising background ..*ExcursionSetZStart : redshift at which the excursion set starts ..*UVBGdim : dimension of the excursion set grids (can be different from the force grids)